jrmoulton/tmux-sessionizer/README.md

-  kill      Kill the current tmux session and jump to another sessions  Show running tmux sessions with asterisk on the current session rename    Rename the active session and the working directory help      Print this message or the help of the given subcommand(s)
+  kill      Kill the current tmux session and jump to another sessions  Show running tmux sessions with asterisk on the current session rename    Rename the active session and the working directory refresh   Creates new worktree windows for the selected session help      Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help